luqmancrit/Polynomial-Logistic-Regression-Numpy-/README.md

 <img src="https://github.com/luqmancrit/Polynomial-Logistic-Regression-Numpy-/blob/main/images/dev%20set%20-%20loss%20value.png?raw=true" alt="alt text" width="1200" height="350">

-## 🎯Model Testing
+### 🎯Model Testing
-Overfitting model diagnostics be performed afterwards using test set, to choose a model that generalized well to new data.<br>
 Result:
-- Test set model accuracy: 95%.
+- Model accuracy: train=88%, dev=90%, test=95%
 - Accuracy gap: +5%

-Observation: The test model is generalizing well to new, unseen data, which is the ultimate goal of this prediction model.
+Observation:
+- The model accuracy on the test set (95%) meets the benchmark for high accuracy.
+But the accuracy gap between the development and test sets is 5%, which is higher than the desired range of 2-3%.
+- Development model cross training model at iteration 500.

+Desired model accuracy: Yes<br>
+Desired accuracy gap: No<br>
+Further development: Fine-tuning.

+## 🎚️Fine-tuning
+The fine-tuning process be performed to change hyperparameters, to achieve the desired metrics Hyperparameters to be change are:
+- Lambda regularized: 0.1,0.2,0.4,0.8,1
+- Iteration: 500

+Result:
+- Dev set model accuracy=91.25%
+- Test set model accuracy=93.5%
+- Accuracy gap=+2%

+Observation: Both desired model accuracy and gap accuracy has achieved!

 ## 🪂Conclusion
 As a conclusion, the best generalized well model to predict user purchasing behaviour with accuracy gap: +5% has been achieved successfully.